nidamarthikr/cryoPack/README.md

 # cryoPack

-This package is work in progess which contains programs that help in model building and quality assessment for maps from cryoEM experiment.

-The "qcheck" package presently constitutes two programs

-1. cP_qcheck.mqa : This helps evalute phase values from the 3D cryoEM reconstructed map and calcuates two statistical parameter to judge the quality of the cryoEM 3D map reconstruction.
-2. cP_qcheck.poa : This helps assess the orientation of projections selected for reconstruction.

-"cP_qcheck.mqa" program helps in quantitatively assess the presence of non-particles in the reconstructed map.
-The program takes two input parameters to perform calculations, one is the cryo-EM map which can have both mrc or map extension and second parameter is the map's contour value.
+cryoPack
+cryoPack is a work‑in‑progress package that provides tools for model evaluation and quality assessment of cryo‑EM maps and projection datasets.
+The package focuses on reference‑free, statistically grounded diagnostics that help assess data quality prior to and after 3D reconstruction.

+Package Overview
+The qcheck module currently contains two programs:
+1. cP_qcheck.mqa (Map Quality Assessment)
+This program evaluates phase-related properties of a reconstructed cryo‑EM 3D map and computes statistical parameters to assess map quality.
+It is particularly useful for:

+Quantitative assessment of map integrity
+Detecting the presence of non‑particle contributions in the reconstruction

+Inputs:

+Cryo‑EM map file (.mrc or .map)
+Contour level

-The contour value is used to create a mask and then perform the calcualation.
+The contour value is used to generate a mask for subsequent calculations.

+2. cP_qcheck.poa (Projection Orientation Assessment)
-"cP_qcheck.poa" program help in evaluating orientation assignment and alignmen of projections selected for reconstruction process.
-The output numerical also indicates the completness of projections required.
+This program evaluates the orientation assignment and alignment of projections used for reconstruction in a reference‑free manner.

-For both the programs once the calucaltions are done, the output numerical values are printed on the console and a graph.

-Usage:
+It provides:

+Assessment of orientation consistency
+Evaluation of angular ordering
+Estimation of dataset completeness based on effective sampling Detection of misalignment or heterogeneity

+The analysis is based on:

+Lag‑1 autocorrelation (AC)
+Global Score (GS), which combines intrinsic ordering with effective sampling

+Input Format

+cP_qcheck.mqa accepts:

+Cryo‑EM map (.mrc / .map)

+cP_qcheck.poa accepts:

+Projection images in HDF format (.hdf)

+Usage

 cP.qcheck_mqa inputfile.mrc 1.5

-cP.qcheck_poa inputfile.hdf
+cP.qcheck_poa inputfile.hdf 2

-Both the programs have help function with a short discription which can be used as shown below.
+Help

 cP.qcheck_mqa -h
+cP.qcheck_poa -h

 The details for one of the function is publised as a preprint in biorxiv.